software-mansion-labs/EIP712-cairo-article/article.md

     return ();
 }
 ```
-We need to call `finalize_keccak` because of the internal batching done inside it.
-Failing to call `finalize_keccak()` will make the keccak function unsound - the prover will be able to choose any value as the keccak's result.
+It's **VERY** important that we call `finalize_keccak` because of the internal batching done inside it.
+Failing to call it will make the keccak function unsound - the prover will be able to choose any value as the keccak's result.
 ## Finalizing
 If everything matches, no assertion fails and `save_connected_addresses` function will be called, which will bind our two addresses together. <br/>